microsoft/Federal-Business-Applications/demos/transcript-demo-power+azure/readme.md

   ```
 - **Height**: ```100```
 - **MaxAttachments**: ```1```
-   - _If you want to allow for batch uploads, increase this option, but performance may suffer for larger files. _
+   - _If you want to allow for batch uploads, increase this option, but performance may suffer for larger files.
+Also some other parts of the app may need to be refactored if you allow more than 1 file at a time_
 - **MaxAttachmentSize**: ```1000```
    - _In MB_
 - **MaxAttachmentText**: *This code does some basic data validation to check if the selected file is MP3 or WAV*